peterGraf/TcpForward/README.md

 - TcpForward on the internal connects to webserver:22223.

-- TcpForward on the webserver accepts internal connection and then listens on external port 22222.
+- TcpForward on the webserver accepts the internal connection and then listens on external port 22222.

 - TcpForward on the internal waits for bytes from the connection.

 - The external user starts an ssh session to the webserver:

    ssh webserver.mydomain.com -p 22222

+- TcpForward on the webserver accepts the external connection.

 - TcpForward on the webserver receives bytes on port 22222.